metricly/metricly-docs/content/account-admin/_index.md

 Home to all of your [notifications][2], divided into the following categories: Email, OpsGenie, PagerDuty, SNS, Slack, and Webhook.

 ### Users
 Create & assume sub-accounts from the users panel.
-There are three types of users:
+There are four types of users:

+- **Account Owners**:
-- **Account Owners**: Can create & assume all user types.
+  - Can create and assume all user types
+  - Can view the CloudWisdom Bill page
+- **Admins**:
+  - Can create and assume Admin, Power, and Read-only users
-- **Admins**: Can create & assume admin + read-only users.
+  - Can create and assume sub-accounts
+  - Cannot view the CloudWisdom Bill page
+- **Power Users**:
+  - Cannot create and assume users
+  - Cannot create and assume sub-accounts
+  - Cannot view the CloudWisdom Bill page
+- **Read-only Users**:
+  - Cannot create and assume users
-- **Read-only Users**: Cannot create or assume other users.
+  - Cannot create and assume and sub-accounts

-Account Owners are the only user group that can view billing details for CloudWisdom.
+  - Cannot view the CloudWisdom Bill Page
+  - Cannot create, edit, or delete content in CloudWisdom

 ![create-user](/images/account-profile/create-user.png)